ChronoSelect: Robust Learning with Noisy Labels via Dynamics Temporal Memory: Introduction

 \textit{Sample selection} \cite{ref17,ref21,ref42,ref43} methods combat noisy labels by partitioning datasets into clean and noisy subsets, with performance critically dependent on selection criteria.
 Early \textit{small-loss strategies} \cite{ref17,ref10,ref21,ref29} are effective but limited: they require predefined thresholds or noise ratio knowledge, struggle to distinguish boundary samples, and fail to consider sample uncertainty.
 Although dynamic thresholds \cite{ref31} address some limitations, they introduce additional complexity. \textit{Fluctuation-based strategies} \cite{ref42,ref43,ref44,ref45} overcome these issues by analyzing historical predictions, identifying noisy samples through prediction volatility.
 These methods avoid threshold tuning and better detect boundary samples, but increase computational complexity compared to small-loss approaches.
 Both strategies share a critical limitation: they rely solely on current-round loss or predictions, ignoring temporal instability that accumulates training errors.

 To resolve these persistent challenges, we introduce ChronoSelect, featuring a paradigm-shifting approach to temporal modeling.
 Our key insight stems from observing that learning evolves through distinct phases.
 Storing every prediction is computationally prohibitive and obscures developmental patterns under noise.
-Instead, we compress the entire prediction history into four strategic temporal stages that collectively capture the complete learning lifecycle: the initial discovery phase preserving early fitting patterns, the rapid improvement phase capturing accelerated learning, the stabilization phase reflecting converging trends, and the refinement phase focusing on recent adjustments.
+Instead, we compress the entire prediction history into four strategic temporal stages that collectively capture the complete learning lifecycle.
 Our novel sliding update mechanism with controlled decay continuously refreshes these stages, progressively diminishing the influence of distant epochs while amplifying recent learning signals.
 This biologically-inspired forgetting mechanism enables adaptive tracking of sample characteristics while maintaining a stable knowledge foundation.
 Crucially, we prove this architecture converges to stable representations despite label noise, with perturbation effects decaying at $O(1/t)$, where $t$ refers to training epoch.
 By integrating these temporal patterns with dual-branch consistency metrics, ChronoSelect achieves unprecedented three-way partitioning accuracy, cleanly separating stable clean samples, evolving boundary cases, and fundamentally mislabeled examples.

 Our core contributions are as follows: \begin{itemize} \item We devise a novel four-stage temporal memory system that compresses prediction history into evolving distributions, updated via a unique sliding mechanism with controlled decay. \item We propose a temporal trajectory analysis enabling accurate three-way separation into clean, boundary, and noisy subsets without threshold tuning. \item We formally prove the memory convergence and stability under noisy conditions, with perturbation bounds established. \item Superior results across multiple benchmarks demonstrate the framework's effectiveness and generalizability. \end{itemize}